yizhiwang96/deepvecfont/README.md

 The Neural Rasterizer: [Google Drive](https://drive.google.com/drive/folders/10Qy7vFn27H2qQfve1Tu7UR3sm3l45cKg?usp=sharing) Please Download the `dvf_neural_raster` dir and put it under `./experiments/`,

-The Image Super-resolution model: [will be uploaded soon]
+The Image Super-resolution model: [will be uploaded soon].

-The Main model: [will be uploaded soon]
+The Main model: [will be uploaded soon].

 ## Training and Testing